The Regency Wardrobe collection - research & making - Filigree

 Typical plaster detailing of the Regency period, drawing both on the most recent Regency motifs and on traditional Palladian forms

 Women wore bonnets outside so I chose an internal feature, perhaps just to be pedantic but I like to think it was a twist.
-The idea of the interior space, whether grand and inviting of crowds, such as inside a building, or private and intimate, such as under the brim of a hat, seemed both to allow me to relate place with pattern, and to cover the head with that combination.
+The idea of the interior space, whether grand and inviting of crowds, such as inside a building, or private and intimate, such as under the brim of a hat, seemed to allow me to relate place with pattern.
+I was now looking to cover the head with that combination.

-I drew the pattern of the ceiling rose in such a way as to be formed of shapes I could quill from paper and as the filigree effect began to form, by placing the quilled shapes together, I found my element of silliness.
-For mine is a sun bonnet that I could imagine once worn would not only give the occupant some degree of suntan but that tan might, I thought, be in the pattern of a wrought iron open filigree effect design.
+I drew the pattern of the ceiling rose in such a way as to be formed of shapes I could quill from paper and the filigree effect began to form as I placed the quilled shapes together.
+This was my nod toward silliness.
+For mine is a sun bonnet but I was imagining a Regency lady wearing it and ending up, not only with a degree of a suntan, but a suntan in the pattern of a wrought iron open filigree design effect.
 What joy for a satirist!
 I could see the chariacture in my mind, a Regency woman, smartly/prettily dressed taking off her beautiful bonnet and finding she has the pattern of a ceiling rose browned onto the skin of her face.